CKD – the basics (for health professionals)

 • In obstructive nephropathy, a urinary catheter +/- nephrostomies may be required

-• In unusual cases, suppression of the immune system is necessary using immunosuppression such as prednisolone, cyclophosphamide, ciclosporin/mycophenolate, and rituximab.
+• In some autoimmune conditions, immunosuppression is necessary, with drugs such as prednisolone, cyclophosphamide, ciclosporin/mycophenolate, and rituximab.
 A nephrologist will decide if these are required.

 Complications

-A number of important complications develop as a consequence of CKD, which include anaemia, hyperkalaemia, mineral and bone disorders, fluid overload and acidosis.
+A number of important complications develop as a consequence of CKD.
+These include anaemia, hyperkalaemia, mineral and bone disorders, fluid overload and acidosis.

 Anaemia

 A normocytic normochromic anaemia is typical of CKD.
 This anaemia is normally multifactorial.
-A significant factor in advanced disease is a reduction in the production of erythropoietin (EPO), the hormone that drives erythropoiesis.
+But a significant factor in advanced CKD is a reduction in the production of erythropoietin (EPO), the hormone that drives erythropoiesis.

 It is still important to assess patients for other potential causes of anaemia (e.g. iron-deficiency, folate deficiency), which can subsequently be corrected.
-The mainstay of tretament for anaemia in CKD is an erythropoietin-stimulating agent (ESA) such as Darbepoetin alfa (e.g. Aranesp), or a hypoxia-inducible factor–prolyl hydroxylase (HIF-PH) inhibitor, like Roxadustat (given as a tablet three times a week).
+The mainstay of treatment for anaemia in CKD is an erythropoietin-stimulating agent (ESA); such as Darbepoetin alfa (e.g. Aranesp), or a hypoxia-inducible factor–prolyl hydroxylase (HIF-PH) inhibitor, like Roxadustat (given as a tablet three times a week).

-In order for EPO therapy to be effective, patients need to have adequate stores of iron that should be regularly checked and replaced.
+In order for EPO therapy to be effective, patients need to have adequate iron stores that should be regularly checked and replaced.
 In fact, initiation of EPO is not recommended until iron-deficiency has been managed.

 Blood transfusions should be avoided where possible in patients who are being considered for renal transplantation.
 This is because of the risk of sensitisation (i.e. development of antibodies) to human leucocyte antigens (HLA).